 Surgery to remove the adrenal gland (adrenalectomy) is the main treatment for adrenal cancer.
 It offers the best chance for cure.
 During this surgery, nearby tissues and lymph nodes may also be removed.
 Sometimes surgeons will remove tumors that have spread to other parts of the body.
-This is done to correct symptoms or to find out what these tumors are.
+This is done to help ease symptoms caused by the tumors.
+It is also done to find out what these tumors are.

 Types of adrenal cancer surgery